 If you’re not familiar with ISAs, here’s the basic idea: rather than paying tuition upfront, students pay back a portion of their income after graduating and landing a job.
 If a student doesn’t earn a minimum, agreed upon salary, their payments are paused until they do.
 Coding bootcamps have taken to the model by storm, with many relying on ISA agreement as their most popular tuition-financing option.

-ISAs are different from student loans.
+ISAs are different from traditional private student loans in how they are paid back.
 But at many of the colleges offering them, they operate similarly.
 Students take out an ISA amount, say $10,000, and pay back a percentage of their pre-tax salary after graduating until the debt is settled.
 Most colleges also cap the total amount that a student eventually pays back.

 1. Ensure That an ISA is Right for Your Program